The digital world is advancing with growing momentum which is having a massive impact on data centres and energy consumption.

 If we’re going to get into the nitty gritty of it all, a good place to start is by looking at the cost to power one rack in a data centre.
 Generally speaking, the power consumption is about 7kW, depending on location and configuration.
 Well over half of US data centres experience power densities of around 15kW per rack during higher peak demands, and it isn’t unheard of when some data centres hit over 20kW a rack.

 Converted in money terms, the cost of this amounts to anything up to $30,000 a year per rack in the US.
-And overall, the cost of running a data centre ranges between $10 million and $25 million a year.
+And overall, the total cost of running a data centre ranges between $10 million and $25 million a year.
 If energy usage can be fully optimised, rack by rack, server by server, the potential savings could be significant.

 Some businesses, like Thrive, are making attempts at reducing energy costs, with their colocation data centre allowing customers to use its buying power with energy suppliers to keep costs down, as well as investing in greener cooling.